 Remake and review of the Zoning Plan for the Moreton Bay Marine Park

-The Queensland Government has remade the zoning plan for the Moreton Bay Marine Park.
+The Queensland Government remade the zoning plan for the Moreton Bay Marine Park in 2019.
 The Marine Parks (Moreton Bay) Zoning Plan 2019 is subordinate legislation to the Marine Parks Act 2004 and replaces the previous Marine Parks (Moreton Bay) Zoning Plan 2008.

-The commencement of the remade zoning plan completes phase 1 of the remake and review process, and allows existing marine park management arrangements to continue as we proceed to phase 2.
+The commencement of the remade zoning plan completes phase 1 of the remake and review process, and allows existing marine park management arrangements to continue as we proceed with phase 2.

 An overview of the process is outlined below: